tobixoxo/Recommender-System/README.md

 - **Note** : initial setup takes 3-4 minutes due to preprocessing

 ## Making account
-- to make an account, enter dummy credentials
+- To make an account, enter dummy credentials
 - To login, enter email and password
-- some dummy users already have been made:
+- Some dummy users already have been made:

 |email | password |
 |------|-------|